Mihryam/Mihryam/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I have an interest in cognitive psychology and it's intersection with AI
+- ⚡ Fun fact: In love with any human and object with the color blue 😄😄
 ---